mainkoon81/Linear-Model-project-SAS/README.md

 ### >Lab-06. predicting diamond prices

 __Story:__ A diamond distributor has recently decided to exit the market and has put up a set of 3,000 diamonds up for auction.
 Seeing this as a great opportunity to expand its inventory, a jewelry company has shown interest in making a bid.
-To decide how much to bid, we will use a large database of diamond prices to build a model to predict the price of a diamond based on its attributes.
+To decide how much to bid, we will use a large database(50,000)of diamond prices to build a model to predict the price of a diamond based on its attributes.
 Then we will use the results of that model to make a recommendation for how much the company should bid.

  - **>Step 1. – Understand the data:** There are two datasets.
    - 'diamonds.csv' contains the data used to build the regression model.
 Only this dataset has prices.